 Yet again, the ignorance and extreme biases of wikipedia are evident in their descriptions of Vimanas.

-How could 10's of thousands of temples - ALL ACROSS India - be built using the sale intricate format if Vimanas were fantasy?
+How could thousands of temples - ALL ACROSS India - be built using the same intricate format "of a Vimana" correctly referred to as

 Vimana style temples are classified as "Dravidian Style Temples" which are based off the external ornate Vimana designs.